mdbitz/syndication/readme.md

 ### Syndicate Content ###

-* When Publishing content select sitegroups within the "Syndication" metabox that the content should be syndicated (pushed) to.
+* When publishing or updating content select sitegroups within the "Syndication" metabox that the content should be syndicated
+(pushed) to.

 ## Available Filters & Actions ##